Table of Contents

-I ll cover three topics in this post about sample management:
+I ll cover four topics in this post about sample management:

 Once you have settled on a supplier for your new product it is time to purchase a sample.